vishwakftw/Community-Pagerank/community-detection/README.md

 python3 gen_threshold_graph.py --thres <thres_val> --root <network_file_root>
 ```
 + Dependencies for running the Java archive is resolved by `commons-collections-3.2.1.jar`.
 Please don't remove this file from the working directory when running.
++ Considering the size of the graph that this algorithm is run over, we increase the heap size using a JVM setting.
+The default value is 32 for our trials.
+Please check with your system specifications before running.